kubrakilicaslan/kubrakilicaslan/README.md

-# Hi there, I'm Hatice Kübra! 👋
+# Hi there, I'm Kübra! 👋

 I'm a passionate Computer Engineering student from Turkey, focusing on System Engineering, Machine Learning, and Front-End Development.